Database

 -- name: GetGameByID :one

-SELECT * FROM games WHERE id = $1;
+WHERE id = $1;

 -- name: GetGameBySlug :one

-SELECT * FROM games WHERE slug = $1;
+WHERE slug = $1;

 -- name: CreateGame :one

-INSERT INTO games (slug, status) VALUES ($1, $2) RETURNING *;
+INSERT INTO games (slug, owner_user_id, status)

--- name: ListGamesByUser :many
+-- name: MarkGameFinished :exec

-WHERE gp.user_id = $1
+WHERE id = $1;

 type GameService struct {